Holi Festival 2017: Quiz Yourself And Impress Your Friends

-Even if you don’t exactly know what Holi is, no doubt you’ve seen the pictures: People on the streets of India throwing powdered pigment in bright colors at each other and having a grand old time of it.
+Even if you don’t exactly know what Holi is, no doubt you’ve seen the pictures: People on the streets throwing powdered pigment in bright colors at each other and having a grand old time of it.
 But what do you actually know about the Holi festival?
 To find out, take the following quiz.
 The answers are given directly after the quiz, so no peeking!

 To take the quiz, decide whether the following statements are true or false.
 Here goes:

-- Known at the Festival of Colors, Holi is a Hindu festival celebrated in India.
+- Known as the Festival of Colors, Holi is a Hindu festival celebrated in India.

 - The Holi festival is always celebrated in the beginning of March.